XINEXPORT/Vibes/README.md

 ## User Settings
 The User settings contains Account settings available to a logged in user.
 It displays a username and email account at the top of the panel.
 A drop down list of a person's saved soundscapes can be deleted from the user settings.
 As user can also retrieve a code for their soundscape, in which they can share to their friends.
 This soundscape code can be then loaded into the Sound mixer panel and retrieve all of their friend's sound data and settings.
 Other actions that can be perfrmed in the user settings include:
--uploading a sound file
+- uploading a sound file
--assigning a sound file with a filename
+- assigning a sound file with a filename
--assigning a sound category
+- assigning a sound category
--upload button
+- upload button

 ## Developer Instructions